VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 What are some back extension benefits?

 Incorporating back extensions into your exercise routine holds multiple benefits in many different elements.
 Back extensions help in strengthening the lower back, increasing surrounding muscular strength, endurance and ability to support your spine to promote healthy posture and reduce the risk of lower back pain.
 Furthermore, this exercise helps enhance core stability, which is essential for maintaining proper posture, balance, and overall functional strength.
 Moreover, while primarily targeting the lower back, back extensions also engage the gluteal muscles (Glutes) and Hamstrings to a lesser extent.
-Strengthening these muscles can improve hip stability and overall lower body strength.
+Strengthening these muscles can improve hip stability and overall lower-body strength.

 What are some progressions?